5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 Tracking and Measurement

-You can't improve what you don't measure.
+You cannot improve what you do not measure.
 Track:

 - Overall no-show rate (by week/month)